nttcslab/dcase2023_task2_baseline_ae/README.md

 $ 01_train.sh -d
 ```

-The two operating modes of this baseline implementation, the simple Autoencoder and the Selective Mahalanobis AE modes, share the common training process.
-By running the script `01_train.sh`, all the model parameter for the simple Autoencoder and the selective Mahalanobis AE will be trained at the same time.
+The two operating modes of this baseline implementation, the simple Autoencoder, and the Selective Mahalanobis AE modes, share the common training process.
+By running the script `01_train.sh`, all the model parameters for the simple Autoencoder and the selective Mahalanobis AE will be trained at the same time.
 After the parameter update of the Autoencoder at the last epoch specified by either the yaml file or the command line option, the covariance matrixes for the Mahalanobis distance calculation will be set.

 ### 6. Run the test script (for the development dataset)

 ### 6.1.
-Testing with the Simple Audoencoder mode
+Testing with the Simple Autoencoder mode
 Run the test script `02a_test.sh`.
 Use the option `-d` for the development dataset `data/dcase2023t2/dev_data/<machine_tyep>/raw/test/`.

 ```dotnetcli